What is Sanctions Screening?

 You can learn more here: What is a Politically Exposed Person (PEP)?

-Case Study 2: Isabel dos Santos & PwC
+Case Study: Isabel dos Santos and PwC Controversy

-For instance, in 2018, Isabel dos Santos, the daughter of Angola’s former president and identified as a Politically Exposed Person (PEP), came under scrutiny when leaked documents suggested she exploited family connections and public funds to build her $2 billion fortune.
-Her PEP status made her high risk for banks and other institutions due to the increased chance of potential involvement in bribery or corruption.
+Isabel dos Santos is a Politically Exposed Person (PEP) as she was the daughter of Angola’s former president.
+Isabel came under scrutiny when leaked documents suggested she exploited family connections and public funds to build her $2 billion fortune.
+PEPs are high risk due to their increased potential involvement in bribery or corruption.

-However, the firm’s dual role as an advisor on a significant restructure for Sonangol has been criticized for presenting a potential conflict of interest.
-The auditing and advisory work by PwC took place while dos Santos, who had already been identified as a PEP, served as the chair of Sonangol.
+During investigations, PwC had been auditing Sonangol’s books, Angola’s state-owned oil company.
+The firm’s dual role as an advisor on a significant restructure for Sonangol presents a potential conflict of interest.
+PWC’s auditing and advisory work occurred while Isabel was chair of Sonangol.

-Dos Santos was relieved from her role shortly after her father’s retirement, and the new management at Sonangol subsequently terminated PwC’s contract early, replacing it with KMPG.
-This case highlights the considerable risks and potential complications firms can face when dealing with PEPs.
+Isabel was relieved from her role shortly after her father’s retirement, and the new management at Sonangol subsequently terminated PwC’s contract early, replacing it with KMPG.
+This case highlights the risks and potential complications firms can face when dealing with PEPs.

 The Impact of Adverse Media on Sanctions Screening